konrad-dobosz/StudentLife/README.md

 ## Installation instructions
-The website requires the Google Chrome web browser version 109.0.5414.85 (January 9, 2023) or Safari 12.1.2 (July 22, 2019) and the xampp database package.
+The recommended browsers are the Google Chrome 108.0.5359.172, Firefox 108.0.2 or Safari 16.1.
+In order to start this website you need to:

+- Install XAMPP
+- Create new database and import studentlife.sql
+- Edit mysql data in db.php

+And that is it, you should now have perfectly running website!

 ## Example usage